 For the Second Quarter of 2022

-A similar trend in the Chinese domestic market was seen due to supply chain disruptions and shortages.
+A similar trends in the Chinese domestic market was seen due to supply chain disruptions and shortages.
 The price of anthracite went from 1675 RMB/MT (April 2022) to 1990 RMB/MT in June 2022.

 The European embargo on Russian coal exports surged its futures in the European market.
 Due to sanctions, all the EU member states were forced to suspend or terminate the existing contracts with Russia.
 Since Europe depends on Russia for its energy needs, these sanctions triggered an acute energy crisis in Europe, giving way to runaway inflation.